 In addition to these local adventures, I spent a few weekends in Copenhagen, often visited my family in East Jutland, visited a friend in northeast Zealand and often took trips to Germany which was literally just a ferry ride away for me.
 I spent many weekends in Berlin, walked around Burg on the island of Fehmarn and recently spent a weekend in Rostock.
 Yes, my weekends were always eventful!

 I had several people visit me during my time on Lolland.
-My family came to celebrate my birthday in 2021, my best friends visited a few times, my aunt came for a weekend, my younger brother visited for a few days and my then-boyfriend came over several times.
+My family came to celebrate my birthday in 2021, my best friends visited a few times, my aunt came for a weekend, my younger brother visited for a few days and then-partner came over several times.
 Each visit was a wonderful excuse to revisit some of my favourite places on Lolland – and it’s also the sole reason why I’ve been to Dodekalitten so many times!

 I remember regretting that I didn’t explore Copenhagen much when I lived there for two years, so I swore to myself to never let that happen again.
 Well, I think I can say that I definitely made the most of my time on Lolland and saw every little piece of my local area!